 Most, but not all, Council and Committee meetings are included in the Public Question Time scheme.

-The questions will be removed from the Public Question Box randomly and will then be put to the meeting.
-If you have submitted a question, and are in attendnace, you will be asked to read the question out, if you wish.
-The Chairman may answer directly or refer it to an officer to answer.
-If the question needs a more detailed answer a written reply will be provided later.
-So do not forget to give us your details so the written reply can be forwarded to you.
+The questions will be selected randomly from the box, one at a time.
+If you have submitted a question and are present at the meeting you will be asked to read the question out, if you wish.
+The Chairman may answer directly or refer it to an Officer to answer.
+If the question needs a more detailed answer then a written reply will be provided later.
+Any questions remaining at the end of the Public Question Time will receive a written answer.

 N.B.
 Planning Committee, Licensing Committee and Licensing Sub-Committee Hearings are not included in this scheme, as they have their own Public Speaking schemes.